Ready for another zucchini recipe? I told you my mom gave me a lot of zucchini and there was no way I was going to let it go bad!

 In a large bowl, whisk the flour, baking soda, baking powder, cinnamon and salt together.
 Set aside.

 In a smaller bowl, whisk the eggs, sugar, and vanilla together.
-Fold in the sour cream and zucchini.
+Fold in the sour cream, oil and zucchini.

 Add the wet ingredients to the dry ingredients and stir until just combined.
 Stir in the cinnamon chips.
 Do not continue stirring.